-Under the bill, once a prisoner becomes eligible for parole under the provisions described above, the Parole Board is required, within a reasonable time after the prisoner becomes eligible, to conduct a hearing to consider the prisoner's release on parole under parole supervision.
-The Board is required to conduct the hearing in the same manner as other parole hearings: in accordance with the Victim's Rights Law,7 the Pardon, Parole, and Probation Law, the Adult Parole Authority Law,8 and the Board's policies and procedures.
-The Board's policies and procedures must permit the prisoner's privately retained counsel or the State Public Defender to appear at the prisoner's hearing to make a statement in support of the prisoner's release.9
+Under the act, once a prisoner becomes eligible for parole under the act's provisions, the Parole Board must, within a reasonable time after the prisoner becomes eligible, conduct a hearing to consider the prisoner's release on parole under parole supervision.
+The Board must conduct the hearing in the same manner as other parole hearings: in accordance with the Victim's Rights Law, the Pardon, Parole, and Probation Law, the Adult Parole Authority Law, and the Board's policies and procedures.
+The Board's policies and procedures must permit the prisoner's privately retained counsel or the State Public Defender to appear at the hearing to make a statement in support of the prisoner's release.

-The bill requires the Parole Board to ensure that the review process provides the prisoner a meaningful opportunity to obtain release.
-10 In addition to any other factors the Board is required or authorized to consider, the bill requires the Board to consider the following factors as mitigating factors: 11
+The Parole Board must ensure that the review process provides the prisoner a meaningful opportunity to obtain release.
+In addition to any other factors the Board is required